Decolonization Series: Hawaiʻi Labor Disputes, Alternative Economies and the Path to Ecological Wellbeing

 By decolonizing our economies and adopting Indigenous, place-based values, we can envision systems that support both human and ecological well-being.
 This alternative is not utopian but is grounded in models that have existed for millennia, practiced by communities who thrived without sacrificing the earth or exploiting their neighbors.
 Collective efforts to demand justice—whether in the form of fair wages, environmental protections, or decolonized policies—are a step toward an economy that respects and sustains life rather than depleting it.

 The combined efforts of workers, environmentalists, and advocates for Indigenous rights and sovereignty represent a powerful movement capable of countering capitalism’s destructive tendencies.
 It is a movement that calls for collective responsibility, reminding us that the health of the land and the dignity of labor are inseparable.
-To truly address the root causes of our ecological and social crises, we must commit to alternative economies that prioritize community, sustainability, and respect for all forms of life.
 Only through such a profound transformation can we create a future where both the earth and its people can thrive.